 Gain works by adding energy to the signal.
 This energy is converted from an external power source of some sort (whether that’s an AC wall plug, phantom power, batteries, or another source).

-Generally speaking, there are 2 possible “microphone” gain (preamplification) stages for a mic signal to pass through in practical situations:
+Generally speaking, there are two possible “microphone” gain (preamplification) stages for a mic signal to pass through in practical situations:

 - Gain from an active preamplifier within the microphone (active microphones only)